aaltsys/doc-develop/master/index.rst

 That's why this guide is here.

-AAltsys Technology offers this guide to those who think that becoming a developer is Too much work or Too confusing.
-With this guide, development can be less work and more confusing. or was it more work and less confuisng? don't misinterpret, this isn't a "Become a developer in 3 easy steps" tutorial.
-But with A little effort and a lot of patience, You can learn development.
+AAltsys Technology offers this guide to those who think that becoming a developer is too much work or too confusing.
+With this guide, development can be less work and more confusing. or was it more work and less confusing? don't misinterpret, this isn't a "Become a developer in 3 easy steps" tutorial.
+But with a little effort and a lot of patience, You can learn development.

 #. :ref:`cloud:index`.